 The Global Carbon Project\footnote{\url{https://www.globalcarbonproject.org}.} maintains an extensive database of time series variables describing the carbon cycle dynamics, aiding in understanding the transfer of anthropogenically emitted CO$_2$ to the atmosphere, oceans, and terrestrial biosphere.
 These data are updated annually and published in the \emph{Global Carbon Budget} reports.
 Understanding carbon cycle dynamics is crucial for comprehending the overall climate system and climate change \citep[e.g.][]{AR6chapter5}.

 The GCB data have been utilized for various statistical analyses.
-One research strand investigates whether the carbon sinks' CO$_2$ absorption rate, measured by the airborne fraction or sink rate, is constant, as seen in studies like \cite{Raupach2008}, \cite{Knorr2009}, \cite{LeQuere2009}, \cite{Gloor2010}, \cite{Raupach2014}, and \cite{BHK2019,BHK2024}.
-Other research uses the GCB data's residual, termed the budget imbalance, to verify the accuracy of reported CO$_2$ emissions by individual nations, as discussed in, e.g., \cite{Peters2017} and \cite{Bennedsen2021}.
+One research strand investigates whether the CO$_2$ absorption rate of the carbon sinks, measured by the airborne fraction or sink rate, is constant \citep{Raupach2008,Knorr2009,LeQuere2009,Gloor2010,Raupach2014,BHK2019,BHK2024}.
+Other research uses the GCB data's residual, termed the budget imbalance, to verify the accuracy of reported CO$_2$ emissions by individual nations \citep{Peters2017,Bennedsen2021}.
 Previous statistical analyses of the GCB data often limit model dimensions to univariate or bivariate settings and rarely consider all GCB variables together.
-Early studies, such as \cite{Enting1993} and \cite{Parkinson1998}, evaluated parameter uncertainty in global carbon cycle models using statistical methodologies. \cite{BHK2023} specify a comprehensive multivariate dynamic model of the GCB variables in a state space framework.
+Early studies, such as \cite{Enting1993} and \cite{Parkinson1998}, evaluated parameter uncertainty in global carbon cycle models using statistical methodologies. \cite{BHK2023} specified a multivariate dynamic model of the GCB variables in a state space framework.

 In this paper, we leverage the advantages of the CVAR framework that allows for specifying an unrestricted multivariate model that is agnostic about the physical relations of the variables and that nests the restricted, physically motivated model as a special case.
-Then, we conduct a comprehensive (likelihood ratio) hypothesis test for whether the physical restrictions are supported by the data.
+Then we conduct a comprehensive (likelihood ratio) hypothesis test for whether the physical restrictions are supported by the data.
 Since we find that this is the case, we proceed with the restricted model.
 Earlier applications of the CVAR methodology to different aspects of climate research include \cite{Schmith2012}, \cite{Pretis2020}, and \cite{Castle2024}.

-The model can be used for both in-sample and out-of-sample analysis.
+The CVAR model can be used for both in-sample and out-of-sample analysis.
 In-sample, we demonstrate that the data from the Global Carbon Budget agree with the physical relationships.
 Out-of-sample, we explore projections of future paths of the global carbon cycle.
 We find that our projections align well with a common reduced-complexity climate model, in particular for a scenario with strong carbon cycle feedback effects.